Northern Rivers Regional Rugby League

 The Northern Rivers Regional Rugby League (NRRRL) is a rugby league competition run in the far north of New South Wales, Australia.
 It is run under the auspices of the Country Rugby League.
 The league formed in 2005 as an extended Group 1 Rugby League competition, featuring teams from Group 18 Rugby League.
-Prior to this, teams from Group 18 played in a competition with teams from the Gold Coast region of Queensland.
-Both Group 1 and Group 18 continue to run junior competitions.
+Prior to this, teams from Group 18 played in a competition with teams from the Gold Coast region of Queensland; these clubs have since gone on to form the Gold Coast Rugby League competition.
+Both Group 1 and Group 18 continue to run junior competitions from Under 5s to Under 16s.

 The competitions run by NRRRL include: First grade, Reserve grade, Under-18's and Ladies League Tag.

 Due to sponsorship reasons, in 2007 and 2008 the competition was known as the Retravision Northern League.

 As a result of the Coronavirus pandemic, the 2020 competition was suspended until August, with four clubs withdrawing.
 When it resumed, the competition was split in two due to Queensland border restrictions.
 The former Group 18 teams contested the Green competition, with the former Group 1 teams contesting the Gold competition.

 Teams

+There are fourteen member clubs of the Northern Rivers Regional Rugby League as 2023.

-The following clubs in NRRRL fielded teams in the 2022 Senior Mens and Ladies League Tag competitions:
+The following clubs in NRRRL fielded teams in the 2024 Senior Mens and Ladies League Tag competitions: